Many people want to start a clothing line or clothing brand. After all, how difficult could it be?

 They want a brand “experience,” they want authenticity.
 It follows, then, that having a message that resonates with these consumers, and staying authentic to that message, is one of the few ways to break into the cutthroat fashion industry as a small brand…

-So, before you sketch your first rendering, ask yourself these important questions:
+So, before you sketch your first rendering and get ready to start your clothing company, ask yourself these essential questions:

-- What identity do I want my clothing brand to project?
+- What identity do I want my clothing brand or clothing line to project?

-- What can customers get from my clothing brand that they can’t get anywhere else?
+- What can customers get from my clothing brand or clothing line that they can’t get anywhere else?

-- What is the most important part of my customer’s experience?
+- What is the most critical part of my customer’s experience?

-Your answers to these questions (and others like them) will build the core of your brand.
+Your answers to these questions (and others like them) will build your brand’s core and will guide your brand strategy.
 All of your future branding decisions should expand on these ideas.
-Your business name, your logo, your web design should all grow from the concepts you laid out here.
+Your business name, company logo, and website design should all grow from the concepts you laid out here.

 Arguably, the key to their success has been having a clear brand identity that resonates with their target customers, staying authentic to that identity, and knowing how to communicate it to the desired audience.

-Once you define your brand, you can begin to think about the vitally important details of actually starting and running a business.
-From choosing a business structure to pricing, licensing and permits to business plan… There’s a lot to think about.
+Once you define your brand, you can begin thinking about the vitally important details of starting and running a clothing company.
+From choosing a fashion business structure to pricing, licensing, permits, writing a business plan, and more.

 A sole proprietorship is the “most basic type of business to establish” according to the SBA (Small Business Administration).
 You are the sole owner of the business; and, as such, are solely responsible for the assets and liabilities accrued by the business.
 This may be just the ticket for your brand new, baby crafting business as it is also the easiest to set up.